BloomTech-Labs/mNeme-iOS/README.md

 -    Responsive sign-up/ login authentication process using Firebase with login of their choice (FB, Google, Email)
 -    Demo deck that can be viewed and flipped through to understand the flow of studying
 -    Home dashboard framework implemented, where future metrics will be housed
 -    User preferences can be set up and saved, pushing information up to our database for data collection
+-    Users should be able to easily create, edit, archive and delete a card
+-    Users should be able to easily create, edit, archive, and delete a deck
+-    Users should be able to seamlessly view the cards inside of a deck and manipulate as needed for studying

-### Authentication API here
+### Authentication API

 Firebase Auth